gjtorikian/html-proofer/README.md

 Want to write your own test?
 Sure, that's possible!

-Just create a classes that inherits from inherits from `HTMLProofer::Check`.
+Just create a class that inherits from `HTMLProofer::Check`.
 This subclass must define one method called `run`.
 This is called on your content, and is responsible for performing the validation on whatever elements you like.
-When you catch a broken issue, call `add_issue(message, line_number: line)` to explain the error.
+When you catch a broken issue, call `add_issue(message, line: line)` to explain the error.

 If you're working with the element's attributes (as most checks do), you'll also want to call `create_element(node)` as part of your suite.
 This contructs an object that contains all the attributes of the HTML element you're iterating on.